erenyildiz33/erenyildiz33.github.io/content/publications/Squid/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Hugo Blox Builder Conference*
+publication: "9th International Workshop on Energy Harvesting and Energy-Neutral Sensing Systems"
-publication_short: In *ICW*
+publication_short: "ENSsys'21"

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: In this study, we propose SQUID, a software-based solution to predict the off-time of batteryless devices that operate in environments with short-term energy-harvesting stability.
+The key insight of SQUID is to sample the power in the environment when the device is on and use these samples to extrapolate the power availability when the device is off and charging its capacitor.
+Therefore, SQUID can predict the charging time of the batteryless sensors by using the predicted power availability.
+Our initial experiments showed that SQUID has a promising estimation accuracy by consuming up to 10 times less energy than existing timekeeping solutions.

-# Summary.
+# # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
-  - Large Language Models
+  - Timekeeping
+  - Energy Harvesting
+  - Batteryless Sensors

 # Display this page in the Featured widget?
 featured: true